Sandbox

 Throws:

-- If hot resize constraints are violated, disk resize attempted on running sandbox, disk size decrease is attempted, no resource changes are specified, or resize operation times out.
+If hot-resize constraints are violated, disk resize is attempted on a running Sandbox, disk decrease is attempted, no fields are provided, or the operation times out.

 Section titled “revokeSshAccess()”revokeSshAccess(token: string): Promise<void>Revokes an SSH access token for the sandbox.